php-guidelines/standards/readme.md

 ---------

 Some people like tabs, some like spaces.
 The 30 % of PHP projects use tabs.
-We respect freedom to choice, especially when unsignificant whitespace can be converted automatically, for example using Git:
+We respect freedom of choice, especially when unsignificant whitespace can be converted automatically, for example using Git:

 ```